Adobe is focused on providing the world with the tools, resources, and solutions that empower and enable creative endeavors.

 We recently updated our General Terms of Use to explicitly spell out this commitment (Sections 2.2F and 4.3C2).

-Adobe Firefly is trained on a dataset of licensed content, such as Adobe Stock, and public domain content where copyright has expired.
+Adobe Firefly models are trained on a dataset of licensed content, such as Adobe Stock, and public domain content where copyright has expired.
 Adobe Stock content is covered under a separate license agreement, and Adobe compensates contributors for the use of that content.

 We do not mine the web or video hosting sites for content.
 We only train on content where we have rights or permission to do so.

-Adobe Firefly is trained on a dataset of licensed content, such as Adobe Stock, and public domain content where copyright has expired.
+Adobe Firefly models are trained on a dataset of licensed content, such as Adobe Stock, and public domain content where copyright has expired.
 Adobe Stock content is covered under a separate license agreement, and Adobe compensates contributors for the use of the content.

 You can find more information here.